 A: Fellows have a very demanding coursework and clinical (in school) schedule.
 It should be clear that the Fellowship program is the equivalent of a full-time job.
 It is unlikely that a Fellow can remain in good academic standing while also attempting part-time and/or full-time work.

 WW Teaching Fellowship candidates are required to pass the appropriate program admission and teaching licensure examinations for the state in which they would like to teach.
 In Pennsylvania, there are no required program admission tests.
 However, to receive licensure and become a teacher of record, Fellows must pass the required state licensure exams.

 Q: What type of master’s degree will I receive?

-A: Woodrow Wilson Teaching Fellows will receive a master’s degree following successful completion of the partner institution’s master’s degree program.
+A: Woodrow Wilson Teaching Fellows will receive a master’s degree in education following successful completion of the partner institution’s master’s degree program.
 While the partner institutions offer degrees with slightly different titles, in all cases Fellows will receive a master’s degree and complete all the preparatory requirements necessary in order to take exams for teaching licensure.